SophiaAtkinson/YOURLS-full-stop-in-short-urls/README.md

 This plugin will allow full stops `.` in keywords when shortening URLS with YOURLS.

-*NOTE This plugin will not work with URL Forwarding plugins active.
+*NOTE This plugin will work with URL Forwarding plugins active.
 Deactivate before activating this plugin.
+Such as Allow Hyphens in Short URLs, and Allow Forward Slashes in Short URLs.

 ### Installation